Frequently Asked Questions

 How much water do I need to store?

-What happens during a drought or low rainfall year?
+What happens during a drought?
 Will I know if I run out of water?

 We size your system based on historical weather data, roof size, and storage goals to prevent running out of water.
 In the event of an extreme drought, many areas offer water delivery.
-Our pumps are equipped with dry-run protection to prevent pulling air if your tank level drops too low, and our wi-fi level gauge has a user-friendly app that will send you alerts at critical levels.
+Our pumps are equipped with dry-run protection to prevent pulling air if your tank level drops too low, and a level gauge on the tank helps you monitor your tank level.

 How big are the tanks?